After being abandoned as

 Frankenstein and Dracula

 by the style it was done.
-Yet, this film
+This film

 different since the Phantom doesn't wear